radstevee/packed/README.md

 # packed
-Packed is a library for compiling minecraft resource packs using Kotlin.
+Packed is a library for compiling Minecraft resource packs using Kotlin.

 ## TODO